cpaul-mech/startup/notes.md

 ### Promise Functions

 Promises are a way to not block your code by creating a Promise object, then having it run a function in the background while other functions below the declaration of the promise function can continue running as normal.
+We have to control what state the promise is in, whether that is the `pending`, `resolved` or `rejected`.
+This means that we need to catch and hang the errors.
+We can also use the `then`, `catch` and `finally` to execute things after the promise is either completed (with the results of the promise output), failed, or after it has finished completion and the `then` function handle has been run.